FaisalAbusharar/CVDA/README.md

 - Retrieve current clipboard contents remotely (Including images)
 - Remote file (including image and video) sending to your PC
 - User-locked protection (commands can only be run by you).
+- Support for function keys in keystroke commands
+- Switch tabs remotely from anywhere.

 ---